 - Dental conditions: some oral problems such as dental caries, gum disease, and wounds after tooth extraction or oral surgery can cause bad breath.

-- Medications: some medications promote the colonization of the oral mucosa with bacteria or fungi.
+- Medications: some medications promote the colonization of oral mucosa with bacteria or fungi.
 Also, certain medications can cause dry mouth condition.

 - Medical conditions: in some cases, bad breath can be caused by certain medical conditions such as: